j-haacker/cryoswath/README.md

 ## 🐛 known issues

-- ! compatibility issues with xarray >= v2024.3.0
-    -> apply patch as described in getting started -> conda -> steps 4+5
-    -> \or downgrade to 2024.1.1
-    If not fixed, xarray throws an error when you load the raw data.
-The error message points you to a line in the function `_scale_offset_decoding` where `x*=y` needs to be spelled out as `x=x*y` because the operator is not defined for the data type.
 - projected RGI basins sometimes "invalid"
     -> add `.make_valid()` if it is missing somewhere
 - it has mostly been tested for the Arctic